Contractors

 A concrete contractor washed out the concrete truck chute into a storm drain which discharged the wash water into a nearby creek.
 The washout damaged vegetation and aquatic life, with natural resource damages totaling over $200,000.

 A concrete contractor had a mixing plant at a construction site.
-The mix called for lime, and the contractor used its own trucks to transport it.
+The mix called for lime, and the contractor used its own trucks to transport it to the construction site.
 On route, the truck crashed and spilled its load onto the interstate.
 Several vehicles drove through the spill, and their vehicles were damaged.
 Lime, a corrosive substance, ate through the clear coats of these vehicles.
 The vehicle owners sued the contractor.

 A crew working on a hospital’s six-story parking garage was spreading sealant on newly cured concrete when they ran out of sealant with two floors to go.
 The job foreman replaced the original brand of sealant with another one to complete the job.
 The foreman didn’t know that the first sealant was specifically chosen because of its low level of toxic fumes.
 The new sealant released toxic fumes, which made their way into the second-floor HVAC intake system, leading into the hospital nursery.
 Because of this, six newborns were left in respiratory distress.